 Students may petition for exceptions to academic policies of the university.
-Petitions are processed through the Office of the Registrar.
+Petitions are processed through the Office of the Vice Provost for Undergraduate Affairs and Instruction.
 The Student Petition Form is available at www.aus.edu/registration/forms.
+College of Engineering students may petition by accessing the college online petition system available at digitalforms.aus.edu.